 What format did you pick for your gratitude journal?
 What did you decorate your gratitude journal with?
 How does your gratitude journal look?
 Please share in the comments section below!

-Once you’re done, proceed to Gratitude Challenge Day 1: Write 10 Things You are Grateful For in Your Life.
+Once you’re done, proceed to Gratitude Challenge Day 1: Write 10 Things You are Grateful For.